My Wife is Wagatsuma-san: Release

 Written by Yuu Kuraishi and illustrated by Keishi Nishikida, the manga was serialised by the magazine Weekly Shōnen Magazine and published by Kodansha in Japan and has been licensed to stream in Crunchyroll Manga for its international audience.
 111 chapters were published with the final chapter on September 24, 2014.
 Kuraishi said that it was impossible for him to be a manga creator and work at a restrauant chain at the same time.
 13 volumes have been published by Kodansha.

 My Wife is Wagatsuma-san was listed among the first 12 Kodansha titles that were launched for Crunchyroll Manga.

-Volume list
+Volumes

 With a few exceptions, the chapter titles in the Japanese editions were printed in English.
 The first eleven chapters are numbered with a hash mark as in "#1", "#2", etc. They are numbered with a "N" in this list.
 The chapters after that are numbered as parts as in "PART1", "PART2", etc. They are numbered plainly on this list.
 The English version as published on Amazon Kindle/ComiXology also uses these translations.